A new characterization of (pre)liminary C*-algebras: Arbitrarily high rank

 \subsection{The Lazar jump and Lazar C*-algebras}

-We define a way to obtain, from a given sequence of C*-algebras $\left( A_{n},\infty _{n},\infty _{n}^{\prime }\right) _{n\in \mathbb{N}}$, a new C*-algebra \textrm{L}$\left( A_{n}\right) _{n\in \mathbb{N}}$, called the Lazar jump of $\left( A_{n}\right) $.
-This construction is inspired by \cite[ Example 3.1]{lazar_example_1980}.
-Let $B$ be the $c_{0}$-sum of $A_{n}$ for $ n\in \omega $, and set $\mathrm{L}\left( A_{n}\right) _{n\in \mathbb{N} }:=B^{\dagger \dagger }$.
+We define a way to obtain, from a given sequence of C*-algebras $\left( A_{n}\right) _{n\in \mathbb{N}}$, a new C*-algebra \textrm{L}$\left( A_{n}\right) _{n\in \mathbb{N}}$, called the Lazar jump of $\left( A_{n}\right) $.
+This construction is inspired by \cite[Example 3.1] {lazar_example_1980}.
+Let $B$ be the $c_{0}$-sum of $A_{n}$ for $n\in \omega $, and set $\mathrm{L}\left( A_{n}\right) _{n\in \mathbb{N}}:=B^{\dagger \dagger }$.

-We can use the jump construction to recursively define a unital preliminary C*-algebra $L_{\alpha }$ for every countable successr ordinal $\alpha $, called the Lazar algebra of rank $\alpha $.
+We can use the jump construction to recursively define a unital preliminary C*-algebra $L_{\alpha }$ for every countable successor ordinal $\alpha $, called the Lazar algebra of rank $\alpha $.
 We being with $L_{0}:=\mathbb{C}$ .
 For $\alpha >0$ we then set

 Then it is proved as in \cite{lazar_example_1980} by induction that $ L_{\alpha }$ is a separable liminary unital C*-algebra.
 It is also easily verified that $L_{\alpha }$ satisfies Fell's condition of order $1$, i.e.\ it has Fell rank $1$.
 However, if $\infty _{\alpha }$ denotes one of the two characters at infinity of $L_{\alpha }$, then